Mamengru6688/QA-Anomaly-Detection/README.md

 ## Data

-The project uses the SQuAD 2.0 dataset and TriviaQA.
+The project uses the SQuAD 2.0 dataset and TriviaQA dataset.

 ## Evaluation

 All methods are evaluated using:
 - ROC-AUC scores
 - F1-score